“COB LED grow lights are the future. They’re the best lights on the market.”

 And while they are good lights, they are not good value.

-My top pick, the Phlizon COB Series of lights (read more below) are basically exactly the same as the Optic LED fixtures.
+My top pick, the Phlizon COB Series of grow lights (read more below) are basically exactly the same as the Optic LED grow light fixtures.
 With one major difference.

 Phlizon lights cost half as much as their Optic counterparts.

 True, Optic is an American brand.
 But they are made in China.
-And they have had serious quality control issues, just like most Chinese brands.
+And they have serious quality control issues, just like most Chinese brands.
+In fact, their quality control is worse than Phlizon’s and on par with the worst Chinese brands.

 What Makes COB LEDs Better?